Kong/terraform-provider-konnect/docs/resources/gateway_plugin_rate_limiting_advanced.md

 Required:

 - `limit` (List of Number) One or more requests-per-window limits to apply.
 There must be a matching number of window limits and sizes specified.
-- `namespace` (String) The rate limiting library namespace to use for this plugin instance.
-Counter data and sync configuration is isolated in each namespace.
-NOTE: For the plugin instances sharing the same namespace, all the configurations that are required for synchronizing counters, e.g. `strategy`, `redis`, `sync_rate`, `dictionary_name`, need to be the same.
 - `window_size` (List of Number) One or more window sizes to apply a limit to (defined in seconds).
 There must be a matching number of window limits and sizes specified.

 Optional: